visioninhope/foundationallm/docs/deployment/authentication-authorization/authorization-setup-entra.md

     ![The app registrations menu item in the left-hand menu is highlighted.](media/entra-app-registrations.png)

 3. On the page that appears, select **+ New registration**.
-4. When the **Register an application** page appears, enter a name for your application, such as *FoundationaLLM-Authorization-API*.
+4. When the **Register an application** page appears, enter the name *FoundationaLLM-Authorization-API* for your application.
 5. Under **Supported account types**, select *Accounts in this organizational directory only*.
 6. Select **Register**.
 7. The application's **Overview** pane displays upon successful registration.
 Record the **Application (client) ID** and **Directory (tenant) ID** to add to your App Configuration settings later.